 My company uses a large, multi-national bank.
-Like many other banks, big and small, mine has been very sympathetic to the plight of its business owners, many whom are small businesses in financial crisis.
-The people I’ve spoken to also believe that we will move beyond this crisis in months, not years, and that the economy will indeed bounce back.
-I’m getting them to re-commit to my lines of credit and I’m already asking what’s needed to get more.
-I’m also discussing potential deferrals of payments or extensions of terms.
-So far, the response has been encouraging.
+Like many other banks, big and small, mine has been very sympathetic to the plight of its business owners when they encounter unexpected challenges.
+I have a close relationship with my banker, so we’re able to discuss ways my business can move beyond any crisis in months, not years, and be prepared for when things bounce back.
+It’s important to make sure your bank commits to their lines of credit and that they can help if you need even more.
+You should discuss potential deferrals of payments or extensions of terms.
+Assuming you have a good relationship with your banker, you’ll likely find that the response will be encouraging because it’s in your bank’s best interest to succeed.
 As I write this, our credit and financial system is sound.
 And unlike the 2009 recession, capital is still readily available.
-I’m evaluating all financing and credit resources, while keeping my options open and doing my best to not spend.
+It’s important to evaluate all financing and credit resources, while keeping your options open and doing your best to not spend.

 2. Talk to Your Vendors and Customers

-For my vendors who are large companies with more resources to absorb a slowdown, I’m asking for payment extensions.
-Big companies, like the banks I mentioned above, are also sympathetic to the small business financial crisis and are willing to bend some terms and rules to help see us through this challenge.
-I’m not pushing my smaller vendors and contractors yet.
-On the customer side, I’m stepping up our procedures to get our invoices out the door as fast possible.
-I’ve asked my accounts receivable to stay on top of any slow paying accounts with email and phone reminders.
-I’m also considering offering discounts for early payments and pushing for credit card payments.
-Yes, these cost a little more, but the goal here is to get cash in the bank to see my business through this challenge.
+On the customer side, you should be stepping up your procedures to get your invoices out the door as fast possible and make sure that your accounts receivable people stay on top of any slow paying accounts with email and phone reminders.
+You may also want to consider offering discounts for early payments and pushing for credit card payments.
+Yes, these cost a little more, but the goal here is to get cash in the bank to see your business through the challenge.

 3. Do A Full Financial Review

-Here is what I’m NOT doing.
-I’m not laying people off, because unemployment has been tight and when things get back to normal I’m going to need them.
+Here is what I wouldn’t do in a financial crisis.
+Unless there are no other options, I wouldn’t be laying people off, because unemployment has been tight and when things get back to normal I’m going to need them.
 Plus, it’s just not right.
-I’m also not skimping on sales and marketing investments, because those things – like advertising, website development and customer relationship management software – are the things business people need if demand falls off.
+I would also not be skimping on sales and marketing investments, because those things – like advertising, website development and customer relationship management software – are the things business people need if demand falls off.

-Finally, I’m not panicking.
-I’m lucky that I have some cash in the bank because the last few years have been good economically.
+Finally…don’t panic.
+Over the years, I’ve been fortunate enough to build up some cash in the bank because the last few years have been good economically for me.
 Because of that, I can make better decisions.
 If that’s not your situation, then I hope that not only will your business survive this crisis, but that you also take away this lesson: keeping enough cash is critical to survive any downturn.